Facts and Figures

 Evolving Through The Years

 One special feature of Bukit Batok is the many parks in the neighbourhood, including Bukit Batok Town Park (often considered part of Bukit Gombak) and the Bukit Batok Nature Park.
-A trail from the park also leads to Bukit Batok Hill, a historical site where two memorials from World War II once stood.
+A trail from the park also leads to Bukit Batok Hill, a historical site where 2 memorials from World War II once stood.

 Another well-known attraction commonly associated with the town is Little Guilin; a now defunct granite quarry that is beautifully landscaped with footpaths.